Chetan51423/Crav-Cart/Readme.md

 ```
 -> react routers are use to create routes --> that means navigate to certain place/page
 -> to use react router we have to first configutre then and then render it instead of main app layout
--> first named inport "createBrowserrouter" --> this is a function that is used to create the configuration
+-> first named import "createBrowserrouter" --> this is a function that is used to create the configuration
  -> it takes array
  -> the array has the list of route configuration and error messages